Welcome to Year 6

 To support your child in reading you can listen to them read or ask them questions about their book to help them with their understanding of what they have read.

-Learn weekly spellings (New spelling words will be brought home every Monday for a test on Friday)
+Learn weekly spellings (New spelling words will be brought home every other Friday –two weeks worth- for a test every Friday)

 Your child will have 10 or 15 spellings a week that they will practice daily at school.
 However, further parental support with spelling words out loud or written on paper will be beneficial to your child.